 STATUS: HB2764 and SB917 went to a conference committee over a discrepancy in how to address law enforcement officers in the bill.
 The conference committee report was adopted on party line votes in the House and Senate with language that puts guardrails around how the bill applies to law enforcement officers.
-The bill is waiting to be communicated to the Governor for his action by March 24, 2025.
+The Governor vetoed these bills on March 24 and the vetoes were sustained on April 2.
+These bills will not move forward this year.